-The centrally organised GRC, headed by the Chief Financial Officer (CFO), is at the heart of the standardised risk reporting process.
+The Group Risk Committee (GRC), comprising the global risk officers and the Chief Financial Officer (CFO) as chairman and representative of the Administrative Board, plays a key role for risk and opportunity management as it provides a forum for the exchange of information on existing and/or potential risks and opportunities.
+The GRC is at the heart of the standardised risk reporting process.
 It coordinates the various management bodies and ensures they are provided with swift and continual information.
 The GRC is also responsible for the continual analysis of GFT's risk profile, for initiating measures to prevent risks and for the corresponding control instruments.
 In addition, the GFT Group's management bodies hold regular meetings in dedicated groups (mainly Group Management Board and GRC) in order to exchange risk-relevant information between the operative and central divisions across all levels, locations and countries.